-To instruct kea-dhcp6 to always generate a FQDN, set the parameter "replace-client-name" to true:
+For example, To instruct kea-dhcp6 to always generate the FQDN for a client, set the parameter replace-client-name to always as follows:

-The prefix used when generating a FQDN is specified by the "generated-prefix" parameter.
+The prefix used in the generation of an FQDN is specified by the generated-prefix parameter.
 The default value is "myhost".
 To alter its value, simply set it to the desired string: